Activities and MeetingsTides and WeatherSafety and Regulations, Storm PreparationUseful Links to other Web SitesFor Sale Bulletin Board

 Coppercoat Bottom Paint Anti-fouling coating that lasts 10 years.
 No VOC's, non-leaching, non-ablative, self-leveling epoxy is safer for the environment.
 Note: It appears copper is getting a negative reputation and may be banned in the U.S.

 BoatUS Club membership can be completed online and give you a great array of benefits.
 SHBC members in good standing can get membership for $12.50 (instead of the usual $25.00) by entering the Co-op Group # in the appropriate box.
-Contact the Treasurer to obtain the correct reference number.
+Contact a Club Officer to obtain the correct reference number.

 "BoatUS- Boat Owners Association of The United States- has been providing savings, service and representation to millions of boat owners nationwide since 1966.
 Today BoatUS is the nation's most powerful advocate for advancing the interests of boaters and the single source to meet all boaters needs."